Somatic Experiencing Therapy and Burnout

 Job Burnout and Its Effects on the Body

-Burnout is a condition of physical, emotional, and mental exhaustion mixed with a compromised sense of one’s identity and effectiveness.
+Burnout is a condition of physical, emotional, and mental exhaustion mixed with a compromised sense of a person’s identity and effectiveness.
 It often affects people who work in the helping professions, such as therapists, doctors, nurses, teachers, activists, caregivers and social workers.
-That said, anyone overwhelmed and pushed to their limits or working under deeply unfair conditions can experience burnout.
-It can be brought on by a range of factors, including chronic stress, lack of support, a sense of powerlessness, excessive workload and a lack of boundaries.
+However, anyone overwhelmed and pushed to their limits or working under deeply unfair conditions can experience burnout.
+It can be brought on by many factors, including chronic stress, lack of support, a sense of powerlessness, excessive workload and ineffective boundary setting.

-Being burnt out often includes physical sensations such as fatigue, headaches, difficulty sleeping, and a felt sense of futility.
-It can look like irritability and problems with focus and maintaining relationships.
-In the helping professions, burnout is often closely associated with compassion fatigue, vicarious and secondary trauma – close encounters with the suffering of others that can seep into the nervous systems of those providing care.
-It is intensified by working conditions or contexts that put people in the position of compromising their values, in which they feel they have no say and/or in which their contributions and efforts go unnoticed or unsupported.
-A history of trauma can contribute to one’s susceptibility to burnout but anyone can become burned out under the “right” conditions.
-In their article “Have We Been Thinking About Burnout All Wrong?,” writer Eve Ettinger shows how closely the symptoms of burnout and Complex PTSD (C-PTSD) mirror one another.
+Being burnt out often includes physical sensations such as fatigue, headaches, difficulty sleeping, and a deep sense of futility.
+It can look like cynicism, irritability and problems with focus and maintaining relationships.
+In the helping professions, burnout is closely associated with compassion fatigue, vicarious and secondary trauma – close encounters with the suffering of others that can seep into the nervous systems of those providing care.
+It is intensified by working conditions and other situations that put people in a position of compromising their values, in which they feel they have no say and/or where their contributions and efforts go unnoticed or unsupported.
+A history of trauma can make us more susceptible to burnout but anyone can become burned out under the “right” conditions.
+In their article “Have We Been Thinking About Burnout All Wrong?,” journalist Eve Ettinger shows how closely the symptoms of burnout and Complex PTSD (C-PTSD) mirror each other.

 Somatic Experiencing Therapy for Job Burnout

 Somatic Experiencing can help a person who is experiencing burnout by addressing its effect on the body and by working directly with its symptoms.
 Body awareness, gentle movement, and visualization all play a role in this process.
-A Somatic Experiencing Practitioner guides clients in safely connecting with their bodies, strengthening and developing places of resilience and gently releasing the stored survival energies that overwhelm leaves in its wake.
-In this way, a person can begin to heal from the effects of burnout and reduce its grip on their sense of self and well-being.
-Clients build or reclaim a sense of possibility - a confidence in their capacities and intuitions.
-This might mean recovering or developing a sense of assertiveness and social connection to make changes in the situation either personally or in collaboration with others.
-It may also mean an easier time recognizing limits and finding a deeper clarity of when and how to move on with dignity.
-In either case, tuning into the body offers the chance to find a more reliable compass - pointing one’s own way through the turmoil.
+A Somatic Experiencing Practitioner guides clients to safely connect with their bodies, finding and developing places of resilience and gently releasing the stored survival energies that overwhelm leaves in its wake.
+In this way, a person can begin to recover from burnout and release its grip on their sense of self and well-being.
+Clients reclaim a sense of possibility - a confidence in their capacities and intuition.
+They may reclaim or develop the assertiveness and social connections to make changes personally or in collaboration with others.
+It can also mean recognizing limits and clarifying when and how to move on with dignity.
+In either case, tuning deeply into the body reveals a more reliable compass - pointing a way through the turmoil.

 If you’ve been affected by job burnout and are interested in how Somatic Experiencing Therapy can help, contact us for a free consultation.